nikini07/patientAppointmentBooking/README.md

    ```
    Then navigate to http://localhost:8000 in your browser.
 - Option 3: Deploy to a web server (e.g., Apache, Nginx) by copying index.html and styles.css to the server's root directory.

+3. **Ensure File Paths:**
+The styles.css file must be in the same directory as index.html for the <link rel="stylesheet" href="styles.css"> to work.
+If placed in a subdirectory (e.g., css/styles.css), update the href attribute in index.html accordingly.

+## Usage

+- Open the form in a browser to fill out patient details, medical history, appointment preferences, and insurance information.
+- The form includes real-time validation (e.g., alphabetic names, valid phone numbers) and conditional fields (e.g., insurance details appear only if "Yes" is selected for insurance).
+- Selecting "Emergency" in the urgency dropdown displays a warning to call 911 instead of submitting the form.
+- Consent checkboxes for privacy and HIPAA are required before submission.
+- Submit the form to send data to the specified endpoint (https://example.com/submit-appointment).
+Update the action attribute in index.html to point to your actual backend endpoint.

+## Development

+- HTML: The form is structured in index.html with semantic elements and ARIA attributes for accessibility.
+- CSS: Styles are defined in styles.css with a warm, health-focused color palette and responsive design for mobile devices (media query for screens below 768px).
+- JavaScript: Embedded in index.html to handle conditional field visibility and form submission validation (e.g., ensuring consent checkboxes are checked).

+## Deployment

+- Ensure index.html and styles.css are uploaded to the same directory on your web server.
+- Update the form's action attribute to point to your backend API or server endpoint for processing form submissions.
+- Test the form thoroughly to ensure all fields, validations, and conditional logic work as expected.

+## Future Improvements

+- Add backend integration for form submission processing and data storage.
+- Implement advanced form validation (e.g., email format, file size limits).
+- Enhance accessibility with additional ARIA roles and keyboard navigation.
+- Separate JavaScript into an external file for better maintainability.
+- Add unit tests for JavaScript functionality.